samwise41/training/data/fueling/gel_recipes.md

-Never apologize for asking for the master cheat sheet!
-Having everything consolidated in one place is exactly what you need before you start setting up your kitchen lab.

-Here is the complete, official "Mad Scientist" DIY Fueling Guide, perfectly calibrated for your 8 oz flasks and your specific flavor stash.
-Print this out and tape it inside your pantry!

----

 ### Part 1: The Dry Baggie Assembly Line
 *Do this on a Sunday to prep for your month of riding.
 Each baggie creates one 8 oz flask.*